2023 Most Popular Biological & Biomedical Sciences Doctor's Degree Schools in Georgia

 Of the 92 students majoring in biological and biomedical sciences at UGA, 49% are male and 51% are female.

-The in-demand doctor’s degree programs at Emory University helped the school earn the #2 place on this year’s ranking of the most popular biological and biomedical sciences schools in Georgia.
-Located in the large city of Atlanta, Emory is a private not-for-profit school with a large student population.
+A rank of #2 on this year’s list means Emory University is a great place for biological and biomedical sciences students working on their doctor’s degree.
+Located in the city of Atlanta, Emory is a private not-for-profit college with a fairly large student population.

 About 64% of the students majoring in biological and biomedical sciences at the school are women while 36% are male.